 There are several marketing and sales automation tools available, and at significantly varying prices.
 The question is, how much should you pay for a given automation tool?

 The answer, generally, is that it depends on what you need—more capability and flexibility comes at higher prices.

 However, we think that a better answer comes from considering its impact on the productivity of your various teams.
 Remember that your payroll is likely the single largest expense category for your company.
-Anything that improves productivity (improves the ability of the same employees to do more without working longer hours) should be worth serious consideration.
+You should seek to automate anything that improves productivity (improves the ability of the same employees to do more without working longer hours).